Put your hand up if you struggle to get your kids to eat a variety of vegetables. (Yes I do).

 7. Vegetable snacks like my veggie dippers are worth trying with courgettes and other vegetables as the coating is crispy and it can make it more appealing.

 8. Vegetable bakes are not something I recommend often because of the other ingredients like sugar and butter.
-However if you want to introduce them another way after vegetables have been tried on their own and you want to get them used to a particular vegetable then bakes like carrot cakes, courgette cake and beetroot brownies are real delights.
+However If you want to introduce them another way then bakes like carrot cakes, courgette cake and beetroot brownies are real delights.

 References available on request